OpenEvaByte/evabyte/README.md

 - For HumanEval(-Plus), MBPP(-Plus), MATH, and GSM8k tasks, we use a fork of [BigCode Evaluation Harness](https://github.com/bigcode-project/bigcode-evaluation-harness) to evaluate EvaByte.
 - For remaining tasks, we use the [OLMES](https://github.com/allenai/olmes/tree/main) evaluation framework.

-Evaluation scripts will be released soon.
+Evaluation scripts are in the `evals` directory.
+Please refer to the [evals/README.md](evals/README.md) for more details.

 ## 📚 Citation
 ```bibtex